The Muppets' Wizard of Oz: Critical reception

 In contrast, David Nusair of Reel Film Reviews warned that the film was "strictly for kids."
-Nusair stated that although Ashanti can sing, she cannot act.
-Joshua Tyler of Cinema Blend explained that Dorothy visiting the Wizard of Oz to become a star instead of going back home was a big mistake, and that it showed how shallow society has become.
+Nusair felt that although Ashanti can sing, she cannot act.
+Joshua Tyler of Cinema Blend felt that Dorothy visiting the Wizard of Oz to become a star instead of going back home was a mistake, and that it showed how shallow society has become.
 R.J.
 Carter of The Trades gave the film a B−, also stating that Dorothy's wish to become a star was a selfish one.
 Ultimate Disney's review found that the extended DVD version of the film did more harm than good; Andy Dursin of The Aisle Seat said that the original film was "dull" and that the extended version was an improvement.
 Cold Fusion Video felt that although the film was entertaining, it lacked the heart and wit of Jim Henson's Muppet films.
 Bryan Pope of DVD Verdict said that the film drained the Muppets of their spirit and was slightly gratuitous.
 Techtite TV reviews felt that the film was done poorly on all levels, and that the film was on the higher end of TV-PG.

 Other reviewers felt that the film's attempt to appeal to an older, more mature audience was ultimately a bad idea.
 Kerry Bennett of Parent Previews warned that it sometimes steered "dangerously off course" due to an excess of sexual content and violence.
 Referential humor to the marriage of Jennifer Lopez, Manolo Blahnik style silver shoes, and properties such as Girls Gone Wild, The Passion of the Christ, Apocalypse Now and Kill Bill: Volume 1 were seen as too mature.
 Cold Fusion Video judged the Kelly Osbourne cameo in the extended edition as "pointless".
 Dursin contrasted the two guest appearances and found that the Tarantino cameo dragged the film down.
 Critics were split on the merits of ABC's modernized adaptation to rely on plot elements from the original novel instead of the iconic 1939 film.